Twisted knee or wrong move: what to do immediately?

 In mild cases, conservative treatment is sufficient:

-In more serious cases, particularly in the event of ligament rupture, a knee surgery can be considered.
+In more serious cases, particularly in cases of ligament rupture, knee surgery may be considered.

 The role of rehabilitation